 Child protection records are kept securely in a locked cabinet in the HT office.
-Only the HT, FSW and SLT can access them.
+Only the HT, FSW and DDSL can access them.
+'My Concern' is password protected and can only be accessed by nominate staff members.

 Supporting Staff

 Ellwood Primary School recognises that staff working in the school who have become involved with a child who has suffered harm, or appears to be likely to suffer harm, may find the situation stressful and upsetting.